Guidelines for capacity-building funding to support First Nations, Inuit and Métis child and family services

 - Where applicable, funding ceilings may be higher to allow for travel costs in remote regions of the country.
 Temporarily, for the purpose of this funding process, remote is defined as a place with no year-round road access to a service centre.

-- The manner in which ISC will assess remoteness will be in line with CIRNAC's Contributions to Support the Negotiation and Implementation of Treaties, Claims and Self-Government Agreements or Initiatives.
+- The manner in which ISC will assess remoteness will be in line with Crown-Indigenous Relations and Northern Affairs Canada's Contributions to Support the Negotiation and Implementation of Treaties, Claims and Self-Government Agreements or Initiatives.
 This is an interim measure to allow ISC to allocate this funding in a timely manner to Indigenous groups, communities and peoples that hold rights recognized and affirmed by section 35 of the Constitution Act, 1982, that wish to exercise jurisdiction over child and family services, until a longer-term funding approach can be developed with Indigenous partners.

-- Unexpended funding may be carried over into the next fiscal year with an updated proposal that includes any unspent funds and is consistent with the program objectives.
+- Unexpended funding may only be carried over as per the terms of the recipient's overall funding agreement, with an approved unspent funds plan and/or updated proposal that includes any unspent funds, and is consistent with the program objectives.

 Reporting requirements